 → Writing Prompt 6: Think of something that you just learned how to do.
 Explain how to do it.

 → Writing Prompt 7: Next year you’ll be in a different class with a new teacher.
-Therefore, write a letter to your next teacher, telling the most important things you learned this year.
+Write a letter to your next teacher, giving her an example of the most important thing you learned this year.

 → Writing Prompt 8: Imagine you’ve been asked to explain to a group of students from a foreign country how to prepare a hot dog for lunch.
-Moreover, they have never eaten a hot dog before and do not know anything about them.
-Tell them each step you take in preparing one.
+They have never eaten a hot dog before and don’t know anything about them, especially the taste!
+Tell them each step you take in preparing one and describe what it will taste like.

 → Writing Prompt 9: Your school is having a health awareness day.
 For the occasion, write a short composition about a health problem you think is avoidable.
-For example, begin with a brief explanation of the problem – how it comes about, who is affected by it, and how.
+Begin with a brief explanation of the problem – how it comes about, who is affected by it, and how it alters your life.
 Then tell how you think people could prevent this problem.
-In conclusion, either urge your readers to follow your advice or warn them what may happen if they don’t.
+In your composition, either urge your readers to follow your advice or warn them what may happen if they don’t.

 → Writing Prompt 10: You have just gotten into your dream school.
-However, the problem is that your family is pushing you to go to a different school.
+However, your family is pushing you to go to a different school.
 Which school do you choose and why?

 → Writing Prompt 11: More and more students are planning on living off-campus their first year of college.
 Do you plan on living on or off campus for your freshman year of college?
 Why?